BerkeleyLab/upcxx/docs/implementation-defined.md

 The resulting memory kind can be queried via the `gpu_default_device::kind` constant.
 `upcxx::make_gpu_allocator()` defaults to returning a `device_allocator<gpu_default_device>`,
-but this can also be overriden on a callsite basis via template argument.
+but this can also be overridden on a call-site basis via template argument.

 The `upcxx::make_gpu_allocator<Device>(sz,device_id)` factory function defaults to `device_id = auto_device_id` which activates an implementation-defined